 Given the upcoming challenges, students need to use the summer holidays wisely by keeping learning going, adding to skills that will be beneficial on returning to school.
 Grade 11 is hugely demanding especially after this year’s unexpected study gap, hence taking courses that will add value to personal statements and university essays next year is important.

-International students may start at a disadvantage but with the right guidance definitely do not need to end at one.
+International students may start at a disadvantage but with the right guidance, they can change this situation for themselves.